pbonte/C-Sprite/README.md

 How to use C-Sprite:

 ```
-USAGE: <Ontology location> <triples file> <query concept>
+USAGE: <Ontology location> <input type (file|socket)> <triples file|socket url> <query file>  <windowSize> <windowSlide> <sleep (file)>

 ```
 With

 * <Ontology location> the location of the ontology TBox.
+* <input type (file|socket)> either file or socket.
+Depending if you read from file or a websocket.
-* <triples files> the location of the triples that need to be streamed.
+* <triples file|socket url> the location of the triples that need to be streamed if you read from file.
+Or the websocket url when you want to connect to a websocket.
+* <query file> a file containing SPARQL queries on each line.
+Make to remove the newlines in your query such that each query is on a separate line.
+* <windowSize> the size of the window
+* <windowSlide> the slide of window
-* <query concept> the query that needs to be executed over the data stream.
-This should be a concept from the used ontology TBox.
+* <sleep> the sleep time between each line that needs to be read when reading from file.
+Use 0 when using the socket.

 How to run C-Sprite with the DBPedia live stream experiment:
 1) mvn clean install